Last Updated: March 16, 2021

 - Plus – $8 monthly.
 Offers all features of the Basic plan, plus access to Secure Core tech, Tor Servers access, allows up to 5 devices, Secure Streaming, and up to 10 Gbps speed.

 - Visionary – $24 per month.
 Connect up to 10 devices.
 ProtonMail Visionary included.

 ProtonVPN has a track record of providing secure VPN services.
 The company manages its own servers.
-More than 700 servers in about 46 countries ensure an abundance of internet coverage and lots of avenues to choose from to stream or browse websites.
+More than 1000 servers in 55 countries ensure an abundance of internet coverage and lots of avenues to choose from to stream or browse websites.
 ProtonVPN also supports P2P via its P2P friendly servers, has a kill switch, no DNS leaks, and has inbuilt Tor routing for its Onion sites.
 Native apps for IOS, Mac, and Windows exist – enabling you to access the VPN service from popular platforms.
 The only downside is that ProtonVPN P2P speeds are low compared to some of the competition.

 Yes it is.

 On its website, ProtonVPN cites the case of Hotspot Shield that infringed customer data and was subject to an FTC complaint.
 ProtonVPN claims to be open-source, audited and backed by legal guarantees.

 ProtonVPN is formed by CERN scientists and is operated by the company that is behind ProtonMail – an encrypted email service.
 ProtonVPN has no known cases of data theft.
 It does not come under the Fourteen Eyes jurisdiction and therefore isn’t obliged to store logs.
 You can find more detailed information about that in our ProtonVPN review.